PythonRSAS/pythonrsas.github.io/_posts/2021-09-23-1-counterparty-credit-risk.md

 *** The Standard Initial Margin Model (SIMM)**, which is an initiative by ISDA to standardize IM calculation based on transaction sensitivities (Greeks).
 Around 2016, the ISDA proposed a standarized model "standard initial margin model".

 To forecast future IM is more challenging.
+Simulation based methods are computationally costly and are suitable for large intitutions.
+Approximation methods can be used for those with smaller resources.

 <!-- Replacement cost (RC)
 Losses due to counterparty default are quantified using *replacement cost* (RC) of defaulted derivative, which can be severe in case of large and illiquid positions.